 Church Consultation – Strategic Planning

 Does your church have a strategic plan?
-And if it does, have you recently reviewed it to ensure that it reflects your response to the challenges presented by the post-pandemic 21st century?
+And if it does, have you recently reviewed it to ensure it reflects your response to the challenges presented by the post-pandemic 21st century?

 Common Critical Strategies and Key Objectives

 Still a little fuzzy on what a strategic vision plan looks like for your church?
 Here are some common examples from our clients around the country.
-The critical strategies are bolded, and the key objectives are listed underneath.
+The critical strategies are bolded, and the key objectives are listed below.

 Please note that this is a stripped-down version of a generic strategic plan.
 Often, these sections will be much more fleshed out with your church’s details and plans.
 Not all of these examples will apply to your church.

 - Establish metrics that measure impact as well as count attendance